 More information about the sensors and the data sets can be found on the CERES web page and in the references section.

-This is Version Ed4.0 (Surface) and Ed4.0 (TOA) of the CERES-EBAF Products, first downloaded August 29 2017.
+This is Version Ed4.1 (Surface) and Ed4.1 (TOA) of the CERES-EBAF Products.
 This version has several improvements compared to version 2.8, most importantly the usage of advanced and more consistent input data (see references).
+For changes with respect to V4.0 see the CERES web page.

 Also included are data of the cloud radiative effect as well as the TOA incoming solar flux and, since version 4.0 also a few MODIS cloud parameters.